Brownsville, Brooklyn: Jewish neighborhood (1880s-1950s)

 In the 1930s, Brownsville achieved notoriety as the birthplace of Murder, Inc., who contracted to kill between 400 and 1,000 people through the 1940s.
 The organizations' criminal businesses also extended to nearby neighborhoods of Ocean Hill and East New York.
 The members mainly consisted of Jewish and Italian Americans as these neighborhoods during that time were mainly populated by Jewish and Italian enclaves.
-A film about the organization, Murder Inc., was produced and released in 1960.
+A film about the organization was produced and released in 1960.